Geology of the West Coast Region

-The geology of the West Coast of New Zealand's South Island is divided in two by the Alpine Fault, which runs through the Region in a North-East direction.
-To the West of the fault Paleozoic basement rocks are interluded by plutones and both are unconformably covered in a sedimentary sequence.
-To the East of the Alpine Fault are the Mesozoic Alpine Schist and Greywacke of the Southern Alps.
+The geology of the West Coast of New Zealand's South Island is divided in two by the Alpine Fault, which runs through the region in a north–south direction.
+To the west of the fault, Paleozoic basement rocks are interluded by plutones and both are unconformably covered in a sedimentary sequence.
+To the east of the Alpine Fault are the Mesozoic Alpine Schist and Greywacke of the Southern Alps.
 There are numerous active faults throughout the region.

 Geomorphology and tectonics

-The West Coast Region extends from the Southern Alps's main divide to the western coast of the South Island.
-The Southern Alps gets progressively further from the coast, from the south of the Region where the mountains meet the sea, to the north where several other rangers of mountains are between the Southern Alps and the coast.
+The West Coast region extends from the Southern Alps' main divide to the western coast of the South Island.
+The Southern Alps gets progressively further from the coast, from the south of the region where the mountains meet the sea, to the north where several other rangers of mountains are between the Southern Alps and the coast.
 In the central section there is typically a plain between the Alps and the sea which is broken by glacial moraines and isolated hills, made of more resistant granite.

-The uplift of the Southern Alps on the Alpine Fault has led to greater precipitation in the West Coast Region.
+The uplift of the Southern Alps on the Alpine Fault has led to greater precipitation in the West Coast region.
 This has increased erosion which has isostatically increased uplift.
 This uplift is greatest in the centre of the fault where New Zealand's highest mountain, Mt Cook, is found.

 The chemical erosion of limestone forms a Karst topography along the coastal part of the northern half of the region.

 Basement terranes west of the Alpine Fault

-Takaka Terrane
+Tākaka Terrane

-The Takaka Terrane contains a vast variety of different sedimentary and igneous rocks and ranges in age from the Cambrian to Devonian.
-In the West Coast Region it outcrops in the north within the Kahurangi National Park.
+The Tākaka Terrane contains a vast variety of different sedimentary and igneous rocks and ranges in age from the Cambrian to Devonian.
+In the West Coast region it outcrops in the north within the Kahurangi National Park.
 This terrane contains New Zealand's oldest rocks.